connor-makowski/edx_pygration/readme.md

 ./preprocess.sh
 ```
 Note: All python code should now cleanly be located in each item in `edx_pygration/extracted_courses/{course_name}/python`
+Note: You should check this to make sure that your code does not have caveats that prevent the preprocess step from working properly.

 ### Set up a test virtualenv
 ```